 Plus500 only has one account type.
 There is however, a possibility to have a professional account, which grants you access to a higher leverage, but you would not have access to any other advantages.
-In compliance with CySEC regulations, the leverage for a retail account goes up t0 1:30 for Forex, 1:20 for Indices, 1:10 for Commodities, 1:5 for Shares and 1:2 for Crypto.
+In accordance with ESMA (European Securities and Markets Authority) restrictions, the leverage for a retail account goes up t0 1:30 for Forex, 1:20 for Indices, 1:10 for Commodities, 1:5 for Shares and 1:2 for Crypto.
 With a professional account, you would get a leverage of up to 1:300 for Forex and Indices, 1:150 for Commodities and 1:20 for Shares and Crypto.

 Let’s discuss the platform itself.
 As mentioned, Plus500 offers its own trading platform, which is why it does not have to use MT3, MT4, cTrader, and alike.
 The platform is very straightforward, the interface is user-friendly, and it also looks good.
 However, it cannot be customized, which may be taken as a negative, although many find this lack to be quite manageable.

 Next, the platform is available in 30 languages, which is why it can serve users from around the world.
 The login process also features the two-factor authentication, in addition to Facebook and Google authentication.
 This makes it not only safe but also quite practical and convenient.